robertcedwards/juice-docs/docs/dev/learn/risks.md

 #### Price oracle risk

 The protocol uses price oracles to normalize prices throughout the its standard operations.
 These oracles are smart contract mechanisms external to the core Juicebox protocol.
-Projects using multiple currencies for certain functionality bare the risk of these external oracle systems misreporting price values.
+Projects using multiple currencies for certain functionality bare the risk of these external oracle systems misreporting price values, or halting all together.
+To avoid this risk, projects should account distribution limits in the same currency as is being collected.

 #### Large number risk